rogelioprieto/linux-tips/_posts/2022-02-25-error-insert-eps-in-latex.md

 `Converted xxx-eps-converted-to.pdf not found`

 ## Solution:
 Install `texlive-font-utils`, a TeXLive package to solve this problem.
-In specific you need the `repstopdf`, this is included in `texlive-font-utils`.
+In specific you need the  package `repstopdf` and their requirements, this is included in `texlive-font-utils`.

 ### Step by step: